zcaceres/MPC/Student-Handbook/StudentHandbook.md

 In later years, you'll design courses that last a semester.
 During bootcamp, students design a new mini-course every six weeks.
 Bootcampers are also encouraged to drop in on open courses led by other students and seminars led by coaches.
 Otherwise, focus on your Bootcamp work.

+<b>The role of Learning Contracts during Bootcamp is to discover what kind of learner you are.</b> Do you work well with online courses?
+Or should you go find a job or internship?
+Do you learn best through listening, or perhaps reading?
+Bootcamp is your chance to discover your learning style at almost no-risk.
+Work hard on this because, once the second year starts, there's no going back on your contracts.

 ##Learning Contracts
 Years two and three are governed entirely by Learning Contract.

 Check out our Learning Contract step-by-step for more details.

+Watch this intro video for how to use our software.

 ##The People You'll Meet
 Because of the MPC's unique model, we do not have permanent faculty.
 Here are the people you'll encounter during your time in the MPC.